 There are three common denominators that are common to Bitcoin and all other crypto projects.

 - Bitcoin and other cryptocurrencies offer pseudonymity rather than full anonymity.
 While transactions are recorded on the blockchain, the true identities of the individuals involved in the transactions remain undisclosed.
 This pseudonymity offers a certain level of privacy, but it does not guarantee complete anonymity.
+Note that there are some blockchains such as Monero that are able to get around this and offer complete anonymity.

 - Another key feature of Bitcoin and crypto is their decentralized nature.
 Unlike traditional currencies that are controlled by central banks or governments, Bitcoin and other crypto operate on a decentralized network called the blockchain.
 This means that no single entity has control over cryptocurrencies, making them resistant to censorship and manipulation.